 For many companies, especially during the global pandemic, BYOD (or Bring Your Own Device) policies fall under the standard operating procedure.
 Data from this year shows that close to half of businesses require employees to access company data with personal devices.

-This trend likely stems from the fact that BYOD is generally easier to manage and more cost-effective than issuing company devices to each employee.
+This trend likely stems from the assumption that BYOD is generally easier to manage and more cost-effective than issuing company devices to each employee.
 However, many businesses underestimate the security flaws that can come with such a policy.

 Reviewing your company’s BYOD policy and considering a switch to company-owned devices instead could prevent you from experiencing a major data breach.
 Here are some considerations you should understand when choosing between BYOD and company-owned devices and how to maintain security with each: